top of page

 This provides a robust and scalable infrastructure that allows us to expand on customization in the future while keeping the initial tokens to a minimal complexity.

-An atomic system for managing components was adopted, using atoms, molecules, and patterns to establish component relationship and usage.
+An atomic system for managing components was adopted, using atoms, molecules, and patterns to establish component relationship and usage, for clarity and modularity.

-Across the different phases of VDS implementation, the main change in content is on how we decided to manage documentation:
+Across the 2 VDS phases, the main change in content was on how we managed documentation:

-/ In phase 1, we focused on exposing very direct tech-focused documentation, aiming at providing clear blatant information and guidance for developers as part of accustoming them to the new system
+/ In phase 1, we focused on exposing very direct tech-focused documentation, aiming at providing clear information and guidance for developers as part of easing them into the new system

-/ In phase 2, we transitioned to more of a usage/context based documentation that provided shorter but more robust guidelines that focused more on general usage, something that benefits the wider team
+/ In phase 2, we transitioned to more of a usage-based documentation that provided more robust guidelines that focused more on general usage, something that benefits the wider team

 With the basic infrastructure of the content side of the VDS set-up, we then focused on planning how we were going to proceed with population and content creation: